brendanhorne/adv_eng_comp_proj/README.md

 Discuss project brief and allocate tasks.
 ### Minutes
 Breakdown work from pg19 of Lecture 10 FLOW CHART

 Ryan to do Read and Store part of code.

-Phillip and Brendan to do CalculateElement Stiffness Matricies and assemble Global Stiffness Matrix
+Phillip and Brendan to do CalculateElement Stiffness Matricies and assemble Global Stiffness Matrix.

 Kelvin Read and Store Boundary Conditions Data Data and form the column and row elimination matrix.

 Ben Read and Store Mass Data, number of lumped masses.
 Which joint, the values of the mass.
 Form Mass Matrix.

 Job Read and Store Damping Data.
-Mass propostional damping factor, am.
+Mass propostional damping factor, and Stiffness proportional damping factor and Form Damping Matrix.

-Stiffness proportional damping factor ak.
-Form Damping Matrix Joel Read external time dependent load and calculate effective load vector.
+Joel Read external time dependent load and calculate effective load vector.

 Suret and Shamal Solve vi+1 after imposing B.C.
 SUPT ... using Gauss elimination.

 Nader Update velocity vi+1 and acceleration...

-# Team Tasks
-## Joel
-1. Search for the earthquake data and research the inputs required for software.
-## Kelvin
-1. Study the requirements for the group project and will be the first point of contact for interpreting scope.
-2. Responsible for communicating milestones (due dates) and monitoring progress of development.
-## Phillip
-1. Search for the earthquake data and research the inputs required for software.
-## Job
-## Ben
+## 4/9/2019
-1. Model the structure in SAP2000; responsible for incrementally complex verification models as we progress in developing our code.
-2.
-3. This is important because we need to know that that models that we are basing our Matlab program on are correct.
+### Attending
-## Brendan
+Kelvin, Joel, Brendan
-1. Develop a skeleton of the code structure and divide work amoung other members.
-## Ryan
-## Suret
-## Nader
-## Shamal

-# Development Log
-Use CSV format (comma separated values) to ease transfer to excel format when submitting assignment.
-Date:, Activity:, Done by:, Checked by:, Tentative hours:, Additional notes:
-22/8/2019, Made this log, Brendan, No one yet, 0.25, None
+### Not Attend
+Ben, Job, Phillip, Suret, Nader, Shamal
+### Agenda
+Discuss presentation tasks
+### Minutes
+Presentation requries slides.
+Brendan will make some slides to go with the presentation.

+Kelvin to organise a meeting to prepare the presentation before the lecture.